wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

   static const platformMethodChannel = const MethodChannel('com.vonage');
 ```

-The `com.vonage` string represents the unique channel id that you will also refer on the native Android code (`MainActivity` class).
-Now you need to handle this method call on the native Android side.
+The `com.vonage` string represents the unique channel id that you will also refer on the native iOS code (`MainActivity` class).
+Now you need to handle this method call on the native iOS side.

 Open `MainActivity` class.
-Note that Flutter plugin displays a hint to open this Android project in the separate instance of Android Studio (another window).
-Do so to have better code completion for Android project:
+Note that the Flutter plugin displays a hint to open this iOS project in the separate instance of Xcode (another window).
+Do so to have better code completion for the iOS project:

 ![](/content/blog/make-app-to-phone-call-using-flutter/openinas.png)

-> NOTE: This happens because the Flutter project consists of the Android project and the iOS project.
+> NOTE: This happens because the Flutter project consists of the iOS project and the iOS project.

 To listen for method calls originating from Flutter add `addFlutterChannelListener` method call inside `configureFlutterEngine` method: